We received inquiry and someone will shortly be in contact with you.

 Many operators offer a 4 day trek on the Inca trail while, we do it in 5 days for a number of reasons.
 Probably the most important reason is this separates us from the majority of other trekkers on the trail.
 Other reasons include: later start on day 1, shorter hike on day 1 which really helps on day 2 and, who wouldn't want an extra day?!

-The dates listed are for fixed departures.
-This means even as 1 person you can join and you'll be with a group of people from all over the world.
 If you have a group of your own and would like to arrange a private trip, please send an inquiry and, we'll do our best to accommodate.

 Day 1- Arrive in Cuzco, Peru.